r4fterman/generate-validate-license/README.md

 # General
-Inspired by this [article](https://build-system.fman.io/generating-license-keys) I implement a proof for an offline license check.
+Inspired by this [article](https://build-system.fman.io/generating-license-keys) I implemented a proof for an offline license check.